Have you ever noticed the amount of time you spend thinking about the past or worrying about the future?

 If you are completely conscious in the Now, then the mind is one of ‘no mind’.
 It is not thinking, instead you are simply ‘being’.
 You are not focused on the past and you are not thinking about the future.
-In the Now there are no negative emotions or problems, because to be truly present is to simply ‘be’.
+In the Now, there are no negative emotions or problems because to be truly present is to simply ‘be’.

 How to access the Power of Now

-Start by placing your focus of attention on what ever you are looking at.
+Start by placing your focus of attention on whatever you are looking at.
 Don’t ‘think’ about what you are looking at, just simply ‘be’ with what you are looking at.
-For example if you are looking at a tree, don’t think ‘I’m looking at this tree and it’s green and has birds in it’.
+For example, if you are looking at a tree, don’t think ‘I’m looking at this tree and it’s green and has birds in it’.
 You can observe the tree and how it looks, but without the need to ‘think’ about what you are seeing.

 If you can’t get out into nature, use your body instead by placing your focus of attention inside your body and noticing how it feels.
 Again you can be the observer of how your body feels without any need for a running commentary of what you are observing.

-If you have never practiced this before or have never meditated, you may find you can only do this for a few seconds before the mind butts in.
+If you have never practised this before or have never meditated, you may find you can only do this for a few seconds before the mind butts in.
 The mind is like a puppy, it needs training!
 If the mind interrupts you, just acknowledge the thought and take your focus back to what you were observing.
 You may have to do this several times before you become more focused and present.

-Most of us have spent a life time living in our heads and not being fully present, so don’t get frustrated if thoughts keep zooming around your head.
+Most of us have spent a lifetime living in our heads and not being fully present, so don’t get frustrated if thoughts keep zooming around your head.
 Just know it will take a little practice.

 You are not trying to ‘quieten’ the mind, you are accessing the place of ‘no mind’.
 When you are fully present and in the moment, there are no thoughts, just a stillness.
 The more you practice accessing this state you will also access a feeling of inner peace and calmness.

-A state of mind that millions of us try to reach by other means, when all we have to be is present.
+A state of mind that millions of us try to reach by other means when all we have to be is present.